Aprendemos el arte de la negociación con Todd Caponi

 Brian Ford (00:10):

-Welcome to Money and Mindset With Bright and Brian, a podcast about the connection between personal finance and your wellbeing.
-I'm Brian Ford, the Head of Financial Wellness at Truist, and I help people take charge of their finances so they can enjoy more control over their lives.
-I'm joined by my friend and co-host Bright Dickson, who is an expert in positive psychology at Truist.
+Welcome to Money and Mindset with Bright and Brian, a podcast about the connection between personal finance and your well-being.
+I'm Brian Ford, the head of financial wellness at Truist, and I help people take charge of their finances so they can enjoy more control over their lives.
+I'm joined by my friend and co-host Bright Dixon, who is an expert in positive psychology at Truist.
 How are you today Bright?

 Brian Ford (01:05):